Creating the Right Culture: Shifting from Boss to Leader

 Expert to Visionary

 Bosses thrive as experts.
 They know their field or department, and how it must function to thrive.
 As a leader, this isn’t enough.
-They are slow to consider themselves experts and are always looking for opportunities to learn and grow in their role while helping others grow in their roles.
-Leaders are visionaries who challenge and push the organization to reach father and achieve bigger goals than before.
+They are slow to consider themselves experts and are always looking for opportunities to learn and grow in their roles while helping others grow in their roles.
+Leaders are visionaries who challenge and push the organization to reach farther and achieve bigger goals than before.
 Leaders have to channel current trends and forecast future direction.
 Vision-casting can be complex, but as a leader, your role creates a movement that strives towards one goal.
 This idea will always be the fundamental aspect that separates a leader from a boss.
 Leaders are always learning and always casting vision to accomplish one goal as a whole.

 From One to All

 Bosses oversee the day-to-day operations on the floor.
-They are in the daily tasks with their employees.
+They are in daily tasks with their employees.
 Bosses tend to manage, where-as leaders tend to give encouragement and direction.
 Leaders are one with the team, they get in the trenches with their team and help give direction when needed.
 Leaders are focused on the overall health of the organization rather than their own self-achievement.
 Leaders know that each individual contributes to a larger picture, and work to ensure that they cultivate an open-minded shift from managing one department to benefitting the entire organization.

 Leaders choose the organization over themselves time and time again.
 By stepping into a leadership role over a boss role, you will foster unimaginable growth for your organization.